marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 <img src="https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/Fig_PS_pixels.png" width="500">
 *Figure 5.
 Example of perimeter correction.
 The figure shows the boundaries (in white) between three grains in a grain boundary map.
 The squares are the pixels of the image.
 The boundaries are two pixel wide approximately.
 If, for example, each pixel corresponds to 1 micron, we need to add 2 microns to the diameters estimated from the equivalent circular areas.*

-Once the sectional areas and the apparent grain sizes are loaded into memory, we have two choices: (1) estimate an unidimensional value of grain size for paleopiezometry/paleowattometry studies, or (2) derive the actual 3D grain size distribution from the population of apparent grain sizes using the Saltykov method (Saltykov, 1967) or an extension of the Saltykov method named the two-step method (Lopez-Sanchez and Llana-Fúnez, *submitted*).
+Once the sectional areas and the apparent grain sizes are loaded into memory, we have two choices: (1) estimate an unidimensional value of grain size for paleopiezometry/paleowattometry studies, or (2) derive the actual 3D grain size distribution from the population of apparent grain sizes using the Saltykov method (Saltykov, 1967) or an extension of the Saltykov method named the two-step method (Lopez-Sanchez and Llana-Fúnez, *in prep*).

 #### *Obtaining an unidimensional value of grain size (paleopiezometry studies)*